Jberczel/jberczel.github.io/about.md

 Completing both courses was a rewarding experience, and it gave me the skills to build a website for my thru-hike.

-However, when I returned from my thru-hike, I had forgotten a lot of the detail.
+However, after returning from my thru-hike, I had forgotten a lot of the detail.
 While I was re-learning, I stumbled upon the Odin curriculum.

 In short, I found it highly engaging, informative, and just plain old fun.
-I haven't looked back and hope to complete the curriculum by the end of the summer (2014).
+I haven't looked back and plan to complete the curriculum by the end of the summer (2014).